nati-mintz/devops-flask-API-tasks/README.md

 #  Simple Task API with Flask

-This is a minimal REST API built with Flask that allows users to manage a list of tasks using HTTP methods: `GET` and `POST`.
+This is a simpel Python REST API built with Flask that allows users to manage a list of tasks using HTTP methods: `GET` and `POST`.

 ## Project Overview